Master’s in Counseling Degrees in New York – Explore Online and On-Campus Options

 What degree do I need to become a marriage and family therapist in New York?

-The New York Board of Mental Health Practitioners issues licenses for marriage and family therapists.
+Licensure is administered by the New York State Education Department (NYSED) Office of the Professions, under the State Board for Mental Health Practitioners.
 To be eligible for licensure, you must have a master’s degree (or higher) that meets board standards, complete 1,500 clock hours of supervised practice in the field and pass an examination.

 How much do mental health therapists make in New York?